kottans/algorithm_club/course_setup.md

 - expecting 10 max 15 people
 - for each part of course there will be division into sub-groups
 - optimistic drop-out rate 40%
-> at the end we will still invite to the alumni party all those who didn't make it to cheer you uo
+> at the end we will invite to the alumni party all those who didn't make it to cheer you, as you actually made an effort to start and that deserves admiration ;)

 ### Activities between meetings